EsterChang/CS4641/index.md

 To accomplish this task, we trained multiple regression models with the dataset below and evaluated their performance by comparing each R2 Score and MSE.
-We repeated this process for both high costs only and low-to-medium costs only in an attempt to make better predictions for individuals who are likely to belong in one of these categories.
+We repeated this process for both high costs only and low-to-medium costs only in an attempt to make better predictions for individuals who are highly likely to belong in one of these categories.
 Through our exploratory data analysis and unsupervised learning, we identified the factors that would make an individual more likely to experience high costs, and a dollar amount to split the dataset on to distinguish between high and low-to-medium costs.